 Plan on brushing baby teeth twice a day.
 Spend approximately two minutes each morning after breakfast and before bedtime moving the toothbrush over the child's teeth in a gentle circular motion and also using back and forth strokes.
 Work over all areas including the teeth, gums and tongue to tackle cavity-causing plaque and bacteria.

 If your child has several teeth and two or more of the teeth are touching, end your brushing session with flossing.
 This helps to remove foods that are trapped between the teeth.
 Work slowly and carefully to avoid putting too much pressure on the gums.

 Make Toothbrushing Fun

 Keep a positive attitude to make toothbrushing fun.
-By smiling and telling a child that he is doing a good job, the task will be more pleasurable for both of you.
+By smiling and telling a child that they are doing a good job, the task will be more pleasurable for both of you.
 If the child gets upset, try singing a song together.
 Your little one will soon learn that, once the song is over, so is the dental care.

-You can also try using novelty toothbrushes printed with favorite cartoon and comic book characters.
-Different flavors of toothpaste will also help to add some fun to the routine.
+You can also try using novelty toothbrushes printed with favourite cartoon and comic book characters.
+Different flavours of toothpaste will also help to add some fun to the routine.
 Finally, to make things a bit more special, keep a unique cup in the bathroom for older children to use when rinsing.